Overview of our Federal Copyright Infringement & Software Law Practice Area - Call us at (877) 276-5084.

-Our copyright & software law services – Top 12 things we can do for you or your business!
+Our copyright & software law services – Things we can do for you or your business!

 2. Your business is based in another country and you want intellectual property protection for your copyrighted works in the United States;

-3. You want to use the copyrighted or trademark assets of another person or company and need help obtaining the proper licensing rights;
+3. You want to use the copyrighted or trademark assets of another person or company and need help obtaining the proper licensing or clearance rights;

-5. You need to file or defend a copyright case (ex. willful infringement or DMCA litigation or Bittorent illegal download), or need an Etsy IP lawyer, or need IP counsel for mediation or arbitration or dealing with Kodi or firestick streaming video legal issues;
+5. You need to file or defend a copyright case (ex. willful infringement or DMCA litigation or Bittorent illegal download), or need an Etsy IP lawyer, or need IP counsel for mediation or arbitration or dealing with Kodi or firestick streaming video legal issues or CNC Mastercam or Autodesk lawsuit;

 BONUS: Click here for sample pleading – Answer to complaint for copyright infringement with Affirmative defenses

-7. You need to help trace and collect royalties owed for uses of your copyrighted works;
+7. You need to help trace and collect royalties owed for uses of your copyrighted works (See our Contingency Copyright Collection Services);

 10. You are developing software and need an: